srmfx/Zicroram/README.md

 ## ABOUT:
-Zicroram is a C/C++ Ramdisk Command-Line Interface for Linux TMPFS/RAMFS that adds up further ramdrive capabilities:
+Zicroram is a C/C++ Ramdisk Command-Line Tool for Linux TMPFS/RAMFS that adds up further ramdrive capabilities:

 1 - Adding(Synchronously and Assynchronously) Data to RAM(**--add** or **--addc**)